 Bonnie Carter-Shanholtz *

-Bonnie Jean Carter-, age 65, of Romney, passed away peacefully surrounded by her family on Friday, 24, .
+Bonnie Jean Carter-Shanholtz, age 65, of Romney, passed away peacefully surrounded by her family on Friday, May 24, .

 Bonnie was raised “in the holler” in Romney and spent her entire life here in Hampshire County.
 She was a graduate of Hampshire High School’s Class of 1977.
 Shortly after graduation, she married her first love, Tommy Carter.
 Not too long after, they welcomed a son, Jamie.
 Though young, she was a wonderful mother to not only Jamie, but also her step-daughters, whom she raised alongside Tommy.